World Cup

 Fact checker Harry Wilson

-I'll start with what the odds are already telling us: Morocco should win this.
+I'll start with what the odds are still telling us: Morocco should win this.
 The 2.05 price reflects market confidence in their tournament readiness, defensive organisation, and ability to handle pressure on neutral ground.
-Scotland at 4.09 are clear underdogs, and while that price suggests the market sees them as live outsiders, it also reflects a meaningful gap in perceived quality and tournament mentality.
-What I want to figure out is whether that gap is real enough to justify backing Morocco at a short price, or whether Scotland's underdog energy and defensive discipline could keep this tighter than the odds imply.
+Scotland at 6.31 are clear underdogs-a significant drift from the 4.09 originally quoted-and while that price suggests the market sees them as live outsiders with a puncher's chance, it also reflects a meaningful gap in perceived quality and tournament mentality.
+What I want to figure out is whether that gap is real enough to justify backing Morocco at a short price, or whether Scotland's group-stage performance against Haiti has given them the confidence and rhythm to keep this tighter than the odds imply.

 Scotland